310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 I told you that you’re neither my family nor my siblings, but I wanna amend that…

-People who’d get that angry just for my sake—even if they aren’t my family—are people I should treasure just like family, if not more…
+People who’d get that angry just for my sake — even if they aren’t my family — are people I should treasure just like family, if not more…
 {% endbubble %}

 {% bubble Midori sad2 %}